 As the game’s storyline revolves heavily around magic and Espers, they also constitute one of the bases of combat.
 There are 27 different Espers in the game, but Raiden is an upgrade of Odin, thus technically reducing the number to 26 (30 in the GBA version).
 An Esper’s essence is contained in a shard of magicite, of which each character can equip one.
 Most magicite shards add stat bonuses upon level up, which is a handy way to either further boost a character’s proficiency in a certain domain, or to compensate for weaknesses.
 E.g. Tritoch/Valigarmanda boosts its user’s magic by two points each level, while Bismarck boosts strength by the same amount.

 Each Esper can be summoned once per battle, performing a unique trademark attack which affects all enemies or all party members (or both, in Crusader’s case).
 Moreover, Espers are the only way for characters besides Terra and Celes to learn magic spells (apart from Strago’s Lores and Gau’s Rages), and even Terra and Celes cannot learn all spells on their own.
 The only exceptions are Umaro, who can’t be controlled at all, and Gogo, who will only be able to use whichever spells the rest of the party knows.
 Magic is very potent in this game – more so than melee –, and anyone can learn any spell, so it’s highly advisable to devote some time to it, at least for the characters who have good magic stats.
-There are three schools (Healing, Attack and Effect magic, designated by white, black and grey dots, respectively), but no restrictions as to who can use them.
+There are three spell schools – Healing, Attack and Effect magic, designated by white, black and grey dots, respectively –, but no restrictions as to who can use them.
+Strago’s Lores are also technically a type of magic, but they’re designated as a special ability and can only be used by him, Relm, Gau and Gogo.
 Each Esper can teach from one to five spells, at varying rates, which are used as multipliers for the Magic Points/Ability Points earned in battle.
-E.g. Kirin teaches Cure with a x4 rate, while Starlet/Lakshmi teaches the same spell with a x25 rate, thus making it much faster to learn.
+E.g. Kirin teaches Cure at a x4 rate, while Starlet/Lakshmi teaches the same spell at a x25 rate, thus making it much faster to learn.
 Of course, you get Kirin long before you get Starlet/Lakshmi, but should any party member not know Cure by the time you obtain her, it’s easy to remedy.
 Another Esper worth mentioning is Ragnarok, because you have the choice of turning it into a sword upon obtaining it.
 This sword can then be transformed into the game’s best weapon, and while the Esper does teach the Ultima spell, there is another (albeit more tedious) way of learning it, making the choice between sword and Esper an easy one.

 Finally, an important glitch worth noting: the Evade stat doesn’t actually do anything.
 Instead, evasion (both physical and magical) is determined by the MBlock stat.
 As a result, the Blind status, which traditionally decreases the target’s ability to hit an opponent, has no effect apart from preventing Strago from learning Lores (presumably because he can’t see them being performed).
 So you don’t even have to bother curing it most of the time and can pretend that whoever is afflicted by it is just having a CSI: Miami moment.
 Moreover, the Beads/Prayer Beads relic, which is supposed to raise the evasion rate by 25%, is rendered useless.